 Who We Are

-Adam Fischer is a first-year Master of Environmental Management candidate at Duke’s Nicholas School of the Environment, where he is studying the intersection of energy policy, climate change, and environmental regulation.
-Prior to Duke, he spent five years as a Senior Consultant at Booz Allen Hamilton, where he supported efforts to commercialize high-potential energy technologies at the Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E).
-Adam previously interned at the White House Council on Environmental Quality, the Earth Institute at Columbia University, the Center for International Resource and Environmental Policy at Tufts University’s Fletcher School of Law & Diplomacy, and EnerNOC.
+Adam Fischer (Teaching Assistant) is pursuing dual Master’s degrees in environmental management and public policy at Duke’s Nicholas School of the Environment and Sanford School of Public Policy.
+Prior to Duke, he spent five years as a Senior Consultant at Booz Allen Hamilton, supporting efforts to commercialize high-risk, high-reward energy technologies at the Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E).
+Adam previously interned at the White House Council on Environmental Quality, the Earth Institute at Columbia University, the Center for International Resource and Environmental Policy at the Fletcher School of Law & Diplomacy, and EnerNOC.
 Adam graduated from Tufts University in May 2011 with a Bachelor of Arts in Political Science.

 Ryan Callihan (Teaching Assistant) is a second year Masters of Environmental Management student at the Nicholas School for the Environment concentrating in environmental economics and policy.
 He graduated from Virginia Tech in 2014 with degrees in Environmental Policy and Planning and Economics.
 Prior to starting at Duke, Ryan worked at RTI International doing economic policy analysis research for the EPA.
 He is interested in working on climate and energy issues after graduation.